umohm1/cheapcaribbean-cli-app/README.md

 # CheapCaribbean

 On average, more than 8 million people fly every single day.
 In a year, that total well surpasses 1 billion.
-While reasons for flying can vary, one reason that is most prevalent is vacations.
+While reasons for flying can vary, one reason that is most prevalent are vacations.
 Going on vacation allows us to unwind and relax with the most beautiful scenaries and temperatures.
 One drawback of traveling is the cost.
 If someone decides that they can not go on vacation the number 1 reason is money.
 With CheapCaribbean, finding lavish affordable vacations is as easy as picking a number.